 Why should you travel to japan Japanese hospitality omotenashi

-In Japan, every restaurant, hotel and establishment takes pride in the way they prepare their products and how they treat each customer, and rightfully so.
-Japan is famous for its hospitality and efficiency, and it is all due to the philosophy of omotenashi
+In Japan, every restaurant, hotel, and establishment takes pride in the way they prepare their products and how they treat each customer, and rightfully so.
+Japan is renowned for its hospitality and efficiency, all thanks to the philosophy of omotenashi.

-There is no English translation for omotenashi.
-It is the philosophy of providing services to the best of your ability, going beyond the basic standards and requirements of customer service, maybe even acting before asked.
-Once you enter a store or restaurant, the staff will strive to ensure you have a most splendid time there.
+There’s no direct English translation for omotenashi.
+It embodies the ethos of providing services to the best of your ability, surpassing basic standards and perhaps even anticipating needs before they’re voiced.
+Step into a store or restaurant, and the staff will go above and beyond to ensure you have a splendid time.

-Omotenashi is not restricted to businesses but extends to Japanese society as well.
-The stereotype of Japanese people being polite and helpful is not just a stereotype; it’s a general fact.
-The Japanese language itself is gentle and, paired with omotenashi, you have a society that is courteous and respectful.
+Omotenashi isn’t confined to businesses; it permeates Japanese society as well.
+The stereotype of Japanese people being polite and helpful isn’t just a stereotype; it’s a well-established fact.
+Paired with the gentle Japanese language, omotenashi creates a culture of courtesy and respect.

-It is a society that adheres to the unspoken agreement of walking on the left side of the street and standing on the left on the escalators, to make way for others who may be in a rush; of waiting till every single person has alighted the train carriage before boarding; of knowing not to talk loudly on public transportations or to not talk at all.
-Japanese people are mindful of those around them and they subscribe to the philosophy of maintaining peace in society.
+It’s a society where the unspoken agreement is to walk on the left side of the street and stand on the left on escalators, allowing space for those in a hurry; to wait until every last person has alighted from the train carriage before boarding; to refrain from talking loudly on public transport, or sometimes not to talk at all.
+Japanese people are considerate of those around them, subscribing to the philosophy of maintaining societal peace.

-Omotenashi is probably one of the many things that make people fall in love with Japan, one of the many things why you should travel to Japan.
-If approached, Japanese people will attempt conversing with you even if there’s a language barrier, and they are almost always willing to help and assist you.
-They may even thank you for visiting their country.
+Omotenashi is perhaps one of the many charms that enamour people with Japan, one of the reasons why you should travel to Japan.
+If approached, Japanese people will attempt to converse with you even in the face of a language barrier, and they’re almost always willing to offer help and assistance.
+They may even express gratitude for visiting their country.

 Safety